IllusiveBagel/Rustact/docs/roadmap.md

 This document captures the current state of the project and highlights the most impactful directions to pursue next.
 Revisit and adjust as priorities shift.

-## 1. Developer Experience & Documentation
+## 1. Adoption & Documentation

+- Publish an "Introduction" section in `docs/guide.md` that mirrors the crates.io quick start (`cargo add rustact`, minimal component example).
-- Extend the starter template with the ops dashboard patterns (tabs, overlays, toasts) so new apps can opt in quickly.
+- Expand the starter template to optionally scaffold the ops dashboard widgets so new apps can opt into overlays/toasts immediately.
-- Bundle a troubleshooting appendix into `docs/guide.md` (common tracing filters, style reload flags, terminal quirks).
+- Add a troubleshooting appendix covering tracing filters, terminal quirks, and style hot-reload gotchas.
-- Keep the docs in sync with upcoming diagnostics tooling (section 4) once APIs stabilize.
+- Keep docs aligned with forthcoming diagnostics tooling (section 4) so new APIs never ship undocumented.

 ## 2. Runtime Ergonomics & Reliability

 - ✅ Abstracted the terminal/tick/shutdown tasks behind the `RuntimeDriver` trait; `App::with_driver` now injects mocks for deterministic tests (see `runtime/tests/app.rs`).
 - ✅ Improved shutdown handling by aborting and awaiting runtime tasks, logging ctrl-c detection, and surfacing renderer errors.
 - ✅ Added `tracing` instrumentation across the runtime, dispatcher, event bus, and background tasks for structured debugging.
+- ✅ Added a headless renderer mode so tests (and future CLI tools) can render without touching the terminal.
+- Next: capture deterministic render snapshots (e.g., JSON diff or ANSI frame dump) to enable golden tests and docs previews.
-- Next: prototype a headless driver (no terminal) to unlock CI snapshots and in-memory render diffing; evaluate guardrails for runaway tasks (timeouts, panic propagation).
+- Next: add guardrails for runaway background tasks (timeouts, panic bubbling) plus a feature-flagged `tokio::task::Builder` hook for custom error reporting.

 ## 3. Feature Depth & Showcase Apps